Completing your gift or Inheritance Tax return (IT38)

 How to pay your Capital Acquisitions Tax (CAT)

-Customers registered for Revenue Online Service (ROS)
+Customers registered for the Revenue Online Service (ROS)

 If you are using a standard digital certificate, you can pay by: